Mass surveillance and Snoopers' Charter

 Liberty and Privacy International are taking MI5 to court.

-These actions breach the safeguards put in place to protect our rights to privacy and free expression.
+These actions breach the safeguards put in place to protect our right to privacy.

 Our data shouldn’t have been collected in the first place.
-To then unlawfully store and share it is scandalous.
-We hope to expose the scope of MI5’s lawlessness and help prevent future misuse of the public’s data.
+To then unlawfully store it is scandalous.
+We hoped to expose the scope of MI5’s lawlessness and help prevent future misuse of the public’s data.